Cream Cheese Chive Duchess Potatoes

 Ingredients

-- 3 lbs. peeled and quartered Yukon Gold Potatoes
+- 3 lbs peeled and quartered Yukon Gold potatoes (weighed after peeling and cutting; see note for variation)

 Instructions